 |Cyber or Cyber-Enabled Crimes?
 What's The Real Threat?

 In his presentation, Steve will discuss how the focus on 'cyber intelligence' is often times resulting in missing, or maybe even ignoring, the regular threats individuals and businesses face on a daily basis.
-With the abundance of criminal forums and marketplaces online, bad actors use these resources for a range of illegal activity ranging from leveraging botnets and Ransomware: A type of malicious software designed to block access to a computer system until a sum of money is paid. to purchasing illegal drugs.
+With the abundance of criminal forums and marketplaces online, bad actors use these resources for a range of illegal activity ranging from leveraging botnets and ransomware to purchasing illegal drugs.
 However, they also use them to share information to better themselves and refine their activity.
 The NCFTA, through cooperative partnerships, uses the 'dark web' and other resources to better identify these actors and their various activities to build actionable intelligence to help protect private industry.
 Additionally, working with law enforcement, this has resulted in the arrests of key individuals in criminal supply chains and the takedowns of botnets.